What Are RFID Tags? How They Work, Benefits, and Top Uses

 While barcodes and QR codes provide a unique visual for the scanner to read with a camera or reflecting light, RFIDs don’t require a direct line of sight because they use radio waves to identify a tag.

-RFID tags include a chip with a minuscule antenna and a CPU with stored data.
+RFID tags include an RFID chip with a minuscule antenna and a microchip with stored data.
 RFID readers send out an electromagnetic radio pulse, which triggers the tag to transmit data.
 Depending on the industry, businesses may use handheld RFID readers or fixed readers, which are often placed in doorways to track asset locations.

 Types of RFID Tags